Food Fraud & Enterprise Risk Management (ERM) MOOC (FFPE)

 - Course access: this is a free, self-paced, online course, available on demand

-- Certificate of Completion: ($100, optional) available upon successful completion of course
+- Certificate of Completion: ($100) available for optional purchase upon successful completion of course

 - Professional training hours: 10, indicated on Certificate of Completion